shawnferry/HOL7712-gitbook/setup/a-brief-aside-on-idempotency.md

 Later when you are managing your multi-server environment you will be seeing reports of changes being made on every run.

 See also: [Introduction to Puppet](https://docs.puppet.com/guides/introduction.html) and [Puppet Type Reference](https://docs.puppet.com/puppet/latest/reference/type.html)

+[^1]: You may see an example in this lab where a provider is unexpectedly not idempotent